 Greetings, scholars!
 Usually I reserve my blog for sharing tech tips and practical advice, but the upcoming holiday has me reflecting on how thankful I am for the wonderful teachers I have had over the years.
 There's Dr. Galvin, who taught me how to think about discrete mathematics, helped me appreciate "vintage" math literature, and showed me the online encyclopedia of integer sequences.
 Of course there's Mr. Capello, my high school English teacher, who taught me to write with certainty and confidence, and more recently, Dr. Dubson, who generously shares his physics class via Coursera.
 The most important lesson in my education, though, came much earlier, back when I was a typical kid with a wandering mind and no love for math homework.
 In my elementary school years, my dad would often sit beside me, ensuring that I completed problems successfully and gently correcting me when I made inevitable mistakes.
-When I made a mistake, I would say, "Sorry!"
-He... read more
+When I made a mistake, I would say, "Sorry... read more

 What's happening in the world of private tutoring?